 Describe:

 II.
-Please provide any additional information or needs relevant to the Conservation Plan for species listed on Annex I:
+Please provide any additional information relevant to the Conservation Plan for species listed on Annex I: Or in general, provide any information about what you know about sharks and rays in your waters.

 Describe:

 III.
+Have you identified any gaps or needs in the field of research, capacity building, training, data collection etc. relevant to the conservation of Annex 1 species?

+Describe: